conormcafee/mitso-marketing/src/pages/what-we-offer/web-design.md

   range of website development services ensure that users can easily find you and easily find information, products or services you offer on your site.
-It sounds simple but really it takes digital marketing expertise and lots of creative and analytics thinking to create something special and we’re here to do just that.
+It sounds simple but really it takes digital marketing expertise and lots of creativity and analytical thinking to create something special and we’re here to do just that.
 listOfServices:
   - Service: Website Development
   - Service: Ecommerce